 So what’s the plan?

 Stage 1: We need energy and solar panels are the answer.
-A modest but useful array of 5kW is going to cost about £6,000.
+A modest but useful array of 4kW is going to cost about £5,000.
 The returns on capital are about 30% so borrowing to do this makes sense.
 Bimble Solar offers interest free credit so there are definitely ways to get going without producing much cash up front.
-With electricity heading towards 50p/kW.hr there is absolutely no question that solar panels make sense and paying off the loan is better value than buying electricity.
+With electricity heading towards 50p/kW.hr (34p for winter 2022) there is absolutely no question that solar panels make sense and paying off the loan is better value than buying electricity.
 Solar panels don’t just mitigate your electricity bills, they can form an important part of your heating strategy too.
 Have a think about adding an ‘Eddi’ or similar to the mix.
 This channels all surplus energy to your immersion heater.
 Self consumption is key here – don’t export anything, it’s too valuable to give away cheaply.